 Megan Miranda started her writing life as a YA author, but now also writes best-selling adult psychological thrillers.

 Megan Miranda studied Biology and Anthropology at M.I.T. where she won awards in bioengineering.
 She worked in biotechnology for several years before teaching high-school Science.
-She is the author of a number of novels for young adults, published by Bloomsbury and Crown (Random House), but has now also moved into adult fiction where her debut, ALL THE MISSING GIRLS, was a top debut of 2016 and made the extended USA Today bestseller list.
-THE PERFECT STRANGER follows in 2017.
-Both are published by Simon & Schuster.
+She is the author of a number of novels for young adults and adults, published by Bloomsbury, Crown (Random House) and Simon & Schuster.
+Her adult debut, ALL THE MISSING GIRLS, was a top title of 2016 and featured on the New York Times and Publishers Weekly bestseller lists for many weeks, as well as the extended USA Today bestseller list.
+THE PERFECT STRANGER followed in 2017, and THE LAST HOUSE GUEST also hit the NYT bestseller list in 21019.
+THE GIRL FROM WIDOW HILLS follows in 2020.

 She has a young family and lives in North Carolina.